 Jesus expects us to be different and to live extraordinary lives.

 See the entire Abraham: Questing With God series.
-Abraham is a benchmark for us.
-He is an archetype – an original pattern of faith.
-We look to Abraham to see what it means to know God and to journey with Him.
+Abraham is a touchstone for us – the original pattern of faith.
+What’s possible in your life?

 photo credit: wheels3217 (Creative Commons)